Full disclosure: This post contains affiliate links. ?

 Let's share another “Why a supposedly hard language isn't as impossible as you thought” type post!
-This time from Cantonese native speaker Brian, who has guest posted here before and who organizes the Plus 1 challenge.
+This time from Cantonese native speaker Brian, who has guest posted here before and who organizes the Add1 challenge.
 One of the challengers, Jan, took on Cantonese for his project and you can see the result where himself and Brian chat in Cantonese after the three months here:

 Now let's hear Brian's take on all this!